-If you’re looking for a shorter guide about working in Canada (this is an unashamedly long one!), have a look here
+If you’re looking for a shorter guide about working in Canada (this is an unashamedly long one!), check my basic one out

 The process to be able to live and work in Canada on a Working Holiday takes a bit longer than similar programs for New Zealand and Australia.
-The program is called International Experience Canada and provides a one year work/travel visa generally available for citizens aged between 18-35 (for some countries it’s 30).
-I’m writing this from a British perspective, so if you’re from elsewhere then please visit the IEC’s website here.
+The program is called International Experience Canada and provides a one or two year work/travel visa generally available for citizens aged between 18-35 (for some countries it’s 30).

-Border control aside, perhaps you’ve heard about Canada’s provincial healthcare.
+Perhaps you’ve heard about Canada’s provincial healthcare.
 Although Working Holiday participants can apply for medical coverage in theory, a good number of people will not be able to take advantage.
 In British Columbia for example, Working Holidayers can apply but under certain conditions, see here for BC’s terms.
 I was not eligible during my two years in Canada.
-I’m not sure whether I’d pay for MSP anyway to be honest; it is $60.50/month = $726/year, which was more expensive than insurance at the time.
+I’m not sure whether I’d pay for MSP anyway to be honest; it is currently $72/month which really adds up, especially in addition to travel insurance.

 You will need a lump sum of money in your bank account in order to satisfy the Canadian immigration officials that you can support yourself while job searching once in the country.
 The amount depends on your country; refer back to the Immigration website for the exact amount (for Brits, it’s $2500).
 To prove this amount to the officials, you will need to show a recent bank statement.
 I was not asked on my first arrival to Canada, but was when activating my second IEC visa.